CARD Board Members

 LeRoy Thom (Vice President)

-LeRoy is the Vice Chair of CARD Board.
-He has been a resident of Libby for the past 37 years and has been very involved with the relief for victims of asbestos related disease.
+LeRoy is the Vice President of the CARD Board.
+He has been a resident of Libby for the past 50 years and has been very involved with the relief for victims of asbestos related disease.
 He is a former W.R.
 Grace employee, where he worked for 17 years.
 He is a member of the Libby Community Advisory Group and attends Asbestos Related Disease Network meetings regularly.
-He is the President of the Asbestos Related Health Care Project, as well as the Treasurer of the Lincoln County Asbestos Victim’s Relief Organization.
+LeRoy is also the Treasurer of the Lincoln County Asbestos Victim’s Relief Organization.
 LeRoy is also a local business owner of Montana Machine and Fabrication.
 In his spare time, he enjoys hunting, fishing, golf, softball, bow-hunting, and is an active bowler.
-He is married with three children and 3 grandchildren.
+He is married with three children and 5 grandchildren.

 Charlie came to Libby in 1980 to explore the northern Rockies.
 Born and raised in the Bay Area of California, he received a degree in Forest Resource Management from Humboldt State University in 1981.
 Charlie worked on the Kootenai National Forest since 1980 and retired in June of 2013 after 35 fire seasons with the Forest Service.
 He served as the Kootenai National Forest Fire Management Officer for 17 years.
 Charlie and his wife (Debbie Bond) raised a son and daughter in Libby.
 He has coached soccer at various levels for the past 15 years and is currently the head coach for the Libby Loggers boy’s high school soccer team.